philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ```sh
 npm init -y
 ```
-I generates a package.json.
-Package.json is used to give info to NPM that allows it to identify the folder as a Node.js project.
-It also, tells NPM which module(s) the project depend on.
+It generates a package.json.
+The package.json is used to give info to NPM that allows it to identify the folder as a Node.js project.
+It also, tells NPM which module(s) the project depends on.

-Wuth that our project directory will look like this:
+With that our project directory will look like this:

 ```
 +- redux